Luis Garcia Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.95 team ERA ranks 12th across all MLB pitching staffs.
+- The Giants have a 3.96 team ERA that ranks 10th across all MLB pitching staffs.

-- The Giants give up the fifth-fewest home runs in baseball (103 total, 1.1 per game).
+- Giants pitchers combine to give up 105 home runs (1.1 per game), the sixth-fewest in baseball.

-- In his most recent time out on Sunday against the Pittsburgh Pirates, the lefty tossed 3 2/3 innings, allowing one earned run while surrendering five hits.
+- In his last appearance on Tuesday against the Cincinnati Reds, the righty tossed seven innings, giving up two earned runs while surrendering four hits.

-- The 32-year-old has a 4.53 ERA and 8.4 strikeouts per nine innings across 14 games this season, while allowing a batting average of .261 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.